 I was told to go to my university Career Center if I was serious about finding a job.
-That’s what I did.
-I got so used to going there that I eventually started working there my Junior year.
-Before I knew it, once word got out that I had gotten a job at our university Career Center, international students came knocking on my door asking me, “How do I get a job in the U.S Marcelo?”
-Without realizing this at first I found myself feeling more and more comfortable trying to answer this question.
+Well, I got so used to going there that I eventually started working at my university Career Center as a Junior.
+Before I knew it, international students came knocking on my door asking me, “How do I get a job in the U.S Marcelo?”
+Without realizing this at first I found myself feeling more and more comfortable answering this question.

 You can learn a little bit more about myself and how I approach my work by watching the video below.

 Since I first arrived in the U.S over 20 years ago I moved from J-1 to Academic Training (very similar to OPT), H1-B for 6 years, then my green card, and then I finally became a U.S citizen in 2007.
+Somehow I survived this journey.
 Post MBA I worked for companies such as Lucent Technologies and Cisco Systems.
-The strong corporate cultures I have experienced have shaped me into the professional I am today and have allowed me to create The International Advantage.
-Along the way I also worked at university career centers and while there focused my efforts on the job search needs of international students.
+I have experienced strong corporate cultures which have shaped me into the professional I am today and have allowed me to create The International Advantage.
+Along the way I also worked at university career centers, and always focused my efforts on the job search needs of international students.